weaversa/cryptol-course/labs/Language/Basics.md

 such!
 To throw out the buzzwords:
   * Cryptol is a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language).
-Not only does it have things to support its domain, but also it elides a lot of junk that makes programming and analyzing the programs difficult.
+Not only does it have things to support its application domain, but also it elides a lot of junk that makes programming and analyzing the programs difficult.
-  * Cryptol has been designed with automated reasoning about its code as a priority, so that we can leverage it for verification.
+  * Cryptol has been designed with automated reasoning about code as a priority, so that we can leverage it for verification.
 Some things are harder to do in Cryptol, but they pay off in code that can be proven correct!